LiveHelperChat/fbmessenger/README.md

 * Facebook Messenger - `https://example.com/fbmessenger/callback/<page_id>`
 * Verify token you enter manually in back office in that case
+* You can register manually multiple pages and just keep the same webhook. https://www.youtube.com/watch?v=nIExwuWeb3E (You still most likely will have callback URL like `https://example.com/fbmessenger/callback/1`, but it will work for consecutive pages also.)

 ### URL if you are using Facebook Login flow with automated hosting environment